 - Which are your highest volume workstations?
-Workstations used by employees who spend the most time keystroking should generally be given a high priority for modification. - How long it will take to implement your changes?

-- How do finances affect your options?
+Workstations used by employees who spend the most time keystroking should generally be given a high priority for modification. - How long it will take to implement your changes? - How do finances affect your options?
 Can simpler and less costly changes be made in the interim? - Are there changes you would like to try out on a temporary basis?
-If so, implement them sooner rather than later, so you will know as soon as possible what works and what doesn't work.
-Use a common sense approach to implement one change at a time.
-By doing so, you can determine what works and what doesn't.
-By implementing several changes at once, it is difficult to determine what worked. - Are there any quick fixes or inexpensive changes that could make a big difference?
-If so, get to these quickly. - Can you rotate your workforce to reduce exposures?
-Can you spread out your keyboard work throughout the day? - Do you have a stretching program?
-Can employees take time out for stretch breaks?
-By using the same muscles and joints while at workstations, employees generate lactic acid in their joints that can lead to tendonitis or arthritics.
-The only way to flush out the acid is by stretching. - Can employees get up and move around as much as possible? - What are the cost/benefit ratios of the ergonomic improvements?
-There may be costs related to equipment purchases, training, and work time spent implementing improvements.
+If so, implement them sooner rather than later, so you will know as soon as possible what works and what does not work. - Are there any quick fixes or inexpensive changes that could make a big difference?
+If so, get to these quickly. - What are the cost/benefit ratios of the ergonomic improvements?
+There may be costs related to equipment purchases, training, and work time spent implementing improvement.
 These should be weighed against potential reductions associated with Workers' Compensation claims, lost work time and lost productivity.
 Improved efficiency can add value to your organization and increase productivity. - Are any employees currently having symptoms that appear to be related to their use of a VDT?
 If so, modifying their work practices or workstations is your top priority.
-It sends a clear message that that your organization cares about your workforce.